What to do when you can’t avoid it!

 In the first two instances, the Board has a positive duty to take actions to raise the revenue.
 This can accomplished by raising assessments, or by special assessments, or perhaps through a bank loan.
 In the third case, the solution is pretty obvious – the money will be there by the end of the year, but simply is not available at the moment.

 No matter what the reason, the immediate problem is that the association is out of money in the operating account and must still pay the bills.
-Actions such as allowing the utilities to be turned off, or ceasing to maintain the common area, are simply not viable (and most likely a breach of the Board’s fiduciary duty).
+Actions such as allowing the utilities to be turned off, or cease to maintain the common area, are simply not viable (and most likely a breach of the Board’s fiduciary duty).

-Fortunately, Civil Code Section 5515 allows the Board to make a temporary transfer of Reserve Funds to meet short-term cash flow requirements.
+Fortunately, Civil Code Section 5515 allows the Board to make a temporary transfer of HOA Reserves to meet short-term cash flow requirements.
 Please note the emphasis on “short-term” – this is not a long-term solution as you will see, because removing money from the reserve fund means that money is not available for the future projects for which it was intended.
 However, before you borrow certain requirements must be met.

-First, you must provide notice to the membership of your intent to consider transferring (borrowing) in a duly noticed open Board meeting.
+First, you must provide notice to the membership of your intent to consider transferring (borrowing) HOA reserves in a duly noticed open Board meeting.
 Said differently, you need to provide at least four days’ notice of a meeting of the Board and on the agenda you need to indicate that you are going to “consider” this transfer.
 That notice must contain the reason you need to do this, the repayment options available, and whether or not the Board may be considering a special assessment.
 (A special note of caution: reserve money is reserve money from the time the homeowner pays their assessments.
 The fact that it has not yet been deposited in the reserve account does not mean that portion of the assessment is not “reserve” money so it can be spent for something else.
 Failing to make the budgeted reserve contributions because that money was used for something else is a borrowing from the fund.)

-The law is very clear that the temporarily transferred funds shall be restored to the reserve fund within one year of the date of the borrowing.
+The law is very clear that the temporarily transferred HOA reserves shall be restored to the reserve fund within one year of the date of the borrowing.
 It does provide that if it becomes impossible to repay the fund in one year, the association has another option.
 Again, it must first notify the membership in the agenda of a properly announced open meeting that it is going to consider this difficulty in the meeting.
 In the meeting it can make a finding that another “temporary delay” would be in the best interest of the association provided that finding is supported by documentation.
 Note, however, that it is again only “temporarily” delaying the restoration – the Board cannot simply decide that it is not going to restore the funds.

-If you have a situation where you need to temporarily transfer money from the reserve fund, make sure the steps required for notice and findings are followed.
+If you have a situation where you need to temporarily transfer money from HOA reserves, make sure the steps required for notice and findings are followed.
 If you honestly do not feel you are going to be able to restore the funds in one year, you should talk to legal counsel concerning your options.
 A temporary borrowing is fine if done properly for small amounts.
 If, however, you significantly under-budgeted, or you have a significant unplanned event the solution is most likely NOT to make a temporary borrowing from the reserve (including not making your monthly deposit to the reserves).
 Trying to hide significant economic issues by using reserve money is typically the start down a very dangerous path with no good outcome.

 The Helsing Group, Inc.